 No external signage identifying the property as an offset site is proposed in this OMP but could be considered by the Landholder at their discretion.
-Conservation-related signage has potential to inadvertently attract undesirable impacts.
+Conservation-related signage has potential to inadvertently attract undesirable impacts but could state to the effect: "Conservation Area - Access not permitted unless strictly authorised by the manager".